nats-io/nats-site/content/contributing.md

 ### A Word On Governance

 NATS is governed by a small, dedicated and experienced team of maintainers.
 This team decides which contributions are accepted and included in releases, based largely on input and feedback from the community.
-In this role, our principal goal is to ensure that NATS adheres to its [Design Goals] (#design-goals) while welcoming and facilitating broad contribution from the growing NATS user community.
+In this role, our principal goal is to ensure that NATS adheres to its [Design Goals](#design-goals) while welcoming and facilitating broad contribution from the growing NATS user community.

 When discussing GitHub procedures, we’ll use the term “committers” to refer to this group.